PhearZero/UltraNote/README.md

 Alternatively, it may be possible to install them using a package manager.

-On Ubuntu:`sudo apt-get install build-essential git cmake libboost-all-dev -y`
+On Ubuntu 14.04: `sudo apt-get install build-essential git cmake libboost1.55-all-dev -y` On Ubuntu 15.10 and above:`sudo apt-get install build-essential git cmake libboost-all-dev -y`

 To build, change to a directory where this file is located, and run `make`.
 The resulting executables can be found in `build/release/src`.